Central Asian and European Surveillance of Antimicrobial Resistance

 Joint initiative

-RIVM Role
+RIVM role

-RIVM provides technical advice on surveillance methodology and technical support (including data management, data quality control and data analysis and interpretation) within the CAESAR project.
+RIVM provides technical advice on surveillance methodology and technical support (including data management, data quality control and data analysis and interpretation) within the CAESAR network.
 RIVM has longstanding experience with the European surveillance of antimicrobial resistance and was the initiator of EARSS, the forerunner of EARS-Net.